h4rvey-g/Note-Blog/content/USMLE/Endocrine/Alkaptonuria.md

 ![[Pasted image 20240209154024.png|Pasted image 20240209154024.png]]
 - Usually, a benign condition
 - Ochronosis: <span style="background:rgba(240, 200, 0, 0.2)">bluish-black discoloration of connective tissues</span>
-	- Affects cartilage (e.g., ears), tendons, skin, and/or sclera
+	- <span style="background:rgba(240, 200, 0, 0.2)">Affects cartilage (e.g., ears), tendons, skin, and/or sclera</span>
-	- Body fluids (e.g., urine, sweat) often turn black when exposed to air
+	- <span style="background:rgba(240, 200, 0, 0.2)">Body fluids (e.g., urine, sweat) often turn black when exposed to air </span>
-		- The urine in an affected baby's diaper often darkens after several hours.
-Clothing may show brownish stains from perspiration.
-The late darkening is caused by the oxidation of homogentisic acid in body fluids.
+		- <span style="background:rgba(240, 200, 0, 0.2)">The urine in an affected baby's diaper often darkens after several hours.</span> Clothing may show brownish stains from perspiration. <span style="background:rgba(240, 200, 0, 0.2)">The late darkening is caused by the oxidation of homogentisic acid in body fluids.</span>
 	- Calcifications of the following
 		- Cartilage: arthritis (ochronotic osteoarthropathy)
 			- May manifest with arthralgias due to accumulation of homogentisic acid, which attacks cartilage, in the joints